62 Must-Know Live Video Streaming Statistics

-Live video took the world by storm in 2016, and we’ve got the data to prove it.
+Live video took the world by storm in 2016, and we’ve got the live streaming statistics to prove it.
 Our streaming experts have compiled a list of need-to-know live video statistics that will teach you exactly what you need to know about livestreaming.
 Find out how audiences are engaging with live video, their favorite platforms, and which industries are leading the live video revolution.

 1. 81% of internet and mobile audiences watched more live video in 2016 than in 2015.